What do believers do when someone or something comes against us unjustly, and we feel helpless to stop them?

-This happened to the people who returned to Jerusalem from Babylon after seventy years of exile.
-Even though they were simply obeying God and following His will to begin rebuilding the temple, local residents began to oppose them and their work in the strongest manner.
-So great was their resistance that work on the temple was ceased not long after it began.
+This happened to the people who returned to Jerusalem from Babylon after their seventy years of exile.
+Even though they were simply obeying God, following His will to begin rebuilding the temple, local residents began to oppose them and their work in the strongest possible manner.
+So great was their resistance that work on the temple was brought to a halt not long after it had begun.

 4 Then the people of the land discouraged the people of Judah, and frightened them from building, 5 and bribed advisers against them to frustrate their advice all the days of Cyrus king of Persia, even until the reign of Darius king of Persia.
 Ezra 4:4-5 (NASB)